openstack/monasca-api/docs/monasca-api-spec.md

 The only option to change metrics or match_by is to delete the existing Alarm Definition and create a new one.
 Deleting an Alarm Definition will delete all Alarms associated with it.

+## Notification Methods
+Notification methods are resources used to specify a notification name, type and address that notifications can be sent to.
+After a notification method has been created, it can be associated with actions in alarm definitions, such that when an alarm state transition occurs, one or more notifications can be sent.

+Currently, notification method types of email, PagerDuty and webhooks are supported.
+In the case of email, the address is the email address.
+In the case of PagerDuty, the address is the PagerDuty Service API Key.
+In the case of a webhook, the address is the URL of the webhook.

 # Common Request Headers
 This section documents the common request headers that are used in requests.